SAP/spartacus-docs/_pages/dev/lazy-loading-guide.md

 Mixing static and dynamic imports from the same entry points breaks lazy loading and affects tree shaking, so any library that will be used directly in dynamic imports should expose fine-grained secondary entry points to optimize code splitting.

-As a convention, Spartacus exposes **root entry points** for features (eg. `@spartacus/orgainzation/administration/root`).
-Such an entry point contains all the code that should not or can't be lazy-loaded.
-Modules from root entry point should be imported statically in the root application, which means, will be loaded eagerly and be available in the main application chunk.
+As a convention, Spartacus exposes root entry points for features, such as `@spartacus/orgainzation/administration/root`.
+This type of entry point contains all of the code that should not or cannot be lazy loaded.
+Modules from the root entry point should be imported statically in the root application, which means they will be loaded eagerly and be available in the main application chunk.

-For more information regarding secondary entry points support in Angular libraries, see [Secondary Entry Points](https://github.com/ng-packagr/ng-packagr/blob/master/docs/secondary-entrypoints.md) in the ng-packagr documentation on GitHub.
+For more information about support for secondary entry points in the Angular libraries, see [Secondary Entry Points](https://github.com/ng-packagr/ng-packagr/blob/master/docs/secondary-entrypoints.md) in the ng-packagr documentation on GitHub.

 ### Separating Static Code from Lazy Loaded Code

 When you work with Angular Dependency Injection, the list of providers in the injector should not change after the injector is initialized.
-This paradigm specifically applies to any multi-provided tokens, handlers, especially any Angular native multi-provided tokens, such as `HTTP_INTERCEPTOR`, `APP_INITIALIZER`, and so on.
+This paradigm specifically applies to any multi-provided tokens, to handlers, and especially to any Angular-native multi-provided tokens, such as `HTTP_INTERCEPTOR`, `APP_INITIALIZER`, and so on.

-The result is that any multi-provided token in a lazy-loaded module will not be visible to modules and services provided in the root, or in other lazy-loaded chunks, with an exception of using Unified Injector.
+The result is that any multi-provided token in a lazy-loaded module will not be visible to modules and services that are provided in the root, or in other lazy-loaded chunks, with the exception of multi-provided tokens that are injected using the unified injector.

-Some Spartacus features (like `PageMateService` or `ConverterService`) use `UnifiedInjector` to be aware of tokens that can be lazy loaded, so the global logic (like SEO features) can work reliably even if the logic is lazy-loaded with the feature (eg. storefinder page meta resolver can be lazy-loaded with storefinder feature).
+Some Spartacus features, such as `PageMetaService` or `ConverterService`, use the `UnifiedInjector` to be aware of tokens that can be lazy loaded, so that the global logic (such as SEO features) can work reliably even if the logic is lazy loaded with the feature.
+For example, the store locator page meta resolver can be lazy loaded with the store locator feature.

-Spartacus configuration, which is also defined by providing configuration chunks, is treated a bit differently because of a compatibility mechanism, that is contributing configuration from lazy-loading features to global configuration.
-This mechanism can be disabled by a feature flag and will be turned off by default in the future, in favor of Unified Configuration feature.
+The Spartacus configuration, which is also defined by providing configuration chunks, is treated a bit differently because of a compatibility mechanism that contributes configurations from lazy-loading features to the global configuration.
+This mechanism can be disabled by a feature flag, and will be turned off by default in the future, in favor of the unified configuration feature.

-In case of issues with lazy-loaded provides not being visible by root services, it's always possible to include this kind of code in a statically-linked module that is available upfront.
-It is recommended to create a separate entry point in your library (by convention, named _root_, such as `my-library/root`) that contains minimal code, and that will be included in the main bundle and will be available from the beginning.
+If there are issues with lazy-loaded provides not being visible by the root services, it is always possible to include this kind of code in a statically-linked module that is available upfront.
+It is recommended to create a separate entry point in your library (by convention, named `root`, such as `my-library/root`) that contains minimal code, that will be included in the main bundle, and that will be available from the beginning.

 ### Wrapping Library Code in a Lazy-Loaded Module